Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

-In the subsequent sections, we describe the specifics of the ML algorithms employed for both classification and regression tasks.
-A key aspect of these algorithms is the presence of adjustable parameters known as "hyperparameters".
+In the subsequent sections, we describe the specifics of the ML algorithms employed for both classification and regression tasks, along with the Random Forest algorithm used for feature selection.
+A key aspect of the ML algorithms is the presence of adjustable parameters known as ``hyperparameters''.
 Adjusting these parameters allows for the customization of the model to meet our specific objectives.
-Manual tuning of these hyperparameters designates the algorithms as "hand-tuned".
+Manual tuning of these hyperparameters designates the algorithms as ``hand-tuned''.
 This manual tuning process, while offering precise control, can be labor-intensive and complex.
-To address this, we also explore several automated ML algorithms.
-These automated approaches facilitate the comparison of different ML algorithms by autonomously adjusting their hyperparameters, thereby optimizing them based on a predetermined criterion.
-Upon completing this comparative analysis, we assess the accuracy metrics of each method.
+To address this, we explore automated ML algorithms as described below.
+Automated approaches facilitate the comparison of different ML algorithms by autonomously adjusting their hyperparameters, thereby optimizing them based on a predetermined criterion.
+After completing this comparative analysis, we assess the accuracy metrics of each method.
 This evaluation enables us to integrate the strengths of each approach, culminating in the derivation of the most effective ML algorithms, complemented by optimally tailored sets of hyperparameters.